 The Cruz earned an 8 of 10 for ease of car seat attachment, tying with the UPPAbaby Vista Combo.

 Weight and Folded Size

 For a full-size stroller, the Cruz is small and relatively compact when folded.
-It is the lightest full-size stroller in this review at only 14.3 lbs without a seat.
+It is the lightest full-size stroller in this review at only 15.3 lbs without a seat.
 Only the dedicated frame strollers weigh less.

 Ease of Use

 The Cruz is one of the easier options to use in a metric where none of the options really shined.

 Ease of use tests the day to day functionality of a product and attempts to predict any frustration parents might find.

 Fold and Unfold